ShireenMcCoy/latex/README.md

 # LaTex
-Learn to use LaTex to add nicely-formatted math equations to Jupyter notebooks.
+Learn to use LaTex to add nicely-formatted math equations and symbols to Jupyter notebooks.